 Site C0013 is located 160 m east of the vigorous high-temperature vents and mounds.
-On our third coring attempt in Hole C0013C, we melted the core liner, indicating a temperature >82°C at 12.5 mbsf.
+On our third coring attempt in Hole C0013C, the core liner melted, indicating a temperature >82°C at 12.5 mbsf.
 Immediately on penetrating a cap rock just a few meters below the seafloor, hot hydrothermal fluid began to flow from Hole C0013E.
-Drilling to our maximum depth of 54.5 mbsf, we penetrated several hard, low-porosity layers that could function as a cap rock and found thick, porous sediment hydrothermally altered at high temperature in between the harder, less permeable layers.
-The interstitial water showed large changes in composition both laterally and vertically over short distances, suggesting lateral flow in permeable horizons that were separated by impermeable barriers to flow.
-The lithostratigraphy, the physical properties of the sediment and rock, and the interstitial water chemistry thus all provide insight into the hydrothermal flow regime at Site C0013.
-This is, in turn, broadly consistent with the seismic reflection structure, which shows strong reflectors connecting several of the sites (Fig. F5).
+Drilling to our maximum depth of 54.5 mbsf, we penetrated several hard, low-porosity layers that could function as a cap rock and found thick, porous sediment hydrothermally altered at high temperature between the harder, less permeable layers.
+The interstitial water showed large changes in composition both laterally and vertically over short distances, suggesting chaotic lateral flow in permeable horizons separated by impermeable barriers.
+The lithostratigraphy, physical properties of the sediment and rock, and interstitial water chemistry thus all provide insight into the hydrothermal flow regime at Site C0013.
+These results are, in turn, broadly consistent with the seismic reflection structure, which shows strong reflectors connecting several of the sites at very shallow depths or at depths greater than the drilled interval (Fig. F5).

 Site C0014 is located ~450 east of the high-temperature vents and mounds.
 Even here we found that the temperature exceeds 210°C at only 50 mbsf.
-The temperature gradient is roughly linear from 0 to 47 mbsf, increasing from the bottom water temperature of 4.5° to 145°C over that depth range, but it deviates greatly from this line at 0-9 and 47-50 mbsf, where it is clearly affected by lateral flow.
-The interstitial water chemistry demonstrates a vertical stratification, from water of seawater chloride at 0-25 mbsf, to a vapor at 29-38 mbsf, to a brine from 48 mbsf to the deepest sample at 114 mbsf.
-Within the upper sediments, which consist of pelagic sediments and pumice deposits, there is considerable lateral variability in the intensity of microbial sulfate reduction utilizing organic matter among the four holes that are only meters apart,; clearly there is a functionally prosperous and metabolically diverse subseafloor biosphere here.
-At 20 mbsf, where the temperature is ~70°C, and to the bottom of the deepest Hole C0014G at 137 mbsf, where a linear fit would have the temperature exceed 400°C, the sediment and rock we recovered is intensely hydrothermally altered.
-As at Site C0013, lateral flow must be occurring through permeable formations, and is likely separated vertically by impermeable beds that behave as cap rocks.
+The temperature gradient is roughly linear from 0 to 47 mbsf, increasing from the bottom water temperature of 4.5° to 145°C over that depth range, but it deviates greatly from this line at 0-9 and 47-50 mbsf, where it is clearly affected by high-temperature fluid pooling or lateral flow.
+Interstitial water chemistry demonstrates vertical stratification, from water of seawater chloride values at 0-25 mbsf to a vapor at 29-38 mbsf and a brine from 48 mbsf to the deepest sample at 114 mbsf.
+Within the upper sediments, which consist of pelagic sediments and pumiceous gravel, there is considerable lateral variability in the intensity of microbial sulfate reduction utilizing organic matter between the four holes that are only meters apart; clearly there is a functionally prosperous and metabolically diverse subseafloor biosphere here.
+At 20 mbsf, where the temperature is $\sim 70^{\circ}$ C, and to the bottom of the deepest Hole C0014G at 137 mbsf, where a linear fit would have the temperature exceed 400°C, the sediment and rock we recovered is intensely hydrothermally altered.
+As at Site C0013, chaotic flow must be occurring through permeable formations and along fault structures, and is likely separated vertically by impermeable beds that behave as cap rocks.
 Again as at Site C0013, the seismic reflection structure at Site C0014 is generally compatible with the lithostratigraphic and hydrogeologic architecture we infer from drilling.